openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 To get started, click "Add Block", then "Add Row" and finally add how ever many columns you want.
 Repeat for additional rows.
-For this tutorial we will have two row and three columns.
+For this tutorial we will have two rows and three columns.

 ![Overview row and columns](images/overview_row_and_columns.png)